ideal-postcodes/core-browser/README.md

 This library is transpiled to modern ES6 and modules.
 It should be consumed by a bundler or transpiler (e.g. webpack, parcel, rollup) for minification, module resolution and specific browser support.

-To support legacy browsers, you will also need to include `fetch` polyfill and ES3 transpilation.
+Depending on the legacy browsers you wish to support, you may need to:
+- Transpile to an older subset of JavaScript (e.g. ES3)
+- Polyfill `fetch` or `Promise`

+A pre-bundled client can be found at [github.com/ideal-postcodes/core-browser-bundled](https://github.com/ideal-postcodes/core-browser-bundled) and on [npm](https://www.npmjs.com/package/@ideal-postcodes/core-browser-bundled).

 ## Links